Betterment Scam Betterment rating

 Betterment Service Rating

-DRIP Service: Dividends from ETFs in Betterment’s managed accounts are automatically put back in.
+DRIP Service: Dividends from ETFs in Betterment accounts are automatically reinvested.

-Individual Retirement Accounts: Roth, Traditional, SEP, and Inherited IRAs are available.
+Individual Retirement Accounts: Roth, Traditional, SEP, and Inherited IRAs can be opened.

-Fractional-share Trading: Betterment’s system buys fractional ETF shares when needed.
+Fractional-share Trading: Betterment’s system will trade in fractional shares if needed.

 Betterment Review Conclusion